SAP-samples/fiori-tools-samples/neo-migration/Option1.md

 - An application information page will also load, showing details of your app and commands you can run against it

 From View -> Command Palette, run `Neo Migration: HTML 5 Application descriptor transformation`
-- Select your neo-app.json
+- Select `neo-app.json`
-- new xs-app.json created in UI project with the routes populated from your old neo-app.json
+- A new `xs-app.json` is created with the routes populated from your old neo-app.json ready for Cloud Foundry deployment
-- If this is overwritten or deleted, please re-run this step again, it needs to be generated using the neo-app.json as the source
+- If `xs-app.json` is overwritten or deleted, re-run this step again, it needs to be generated using the `neo-app.jso` as the source

 Change into the new UI application
 ```